limonadakism/git-scm.com/README.md

   - external/docs/
   You will want to avoid editing these directly, as they contain pages that are pre-rendered via GitHub workflows, sourcing content from other repositories.

-To render the site locally, you'll need the extended version of [Hugo](https://gohugo.io/).
+To render the site locally, you'll need [Hugo](https://gohugo.io/)'s **extended** version that is v0.128.0 or above.
 On Windows, we recommend using the Windows Subsystem for Linux (WSL).
+You can verify the version:

+    $ hugo version
+    hugo v0.128.0+extended linux/amd64 BuildDate=unknown

-You can serve the site locally via
+You can serve the site locally via:

     $ hugo serve -w